- Not receiving the necessary psychological or physical protection in childhood equals abandonment, which then creates toxic shame.

 - It is not okay to have needs.
 Everyone else's needs appear to be more important than yours.

-- It is not okay to have successes.
-Accomplishments are not acknowledged, and are many times discounted.
+- It is not okay to have success.
+Accomplishments are not acknowledged and are many times discounted.

 Other acts of abandonment occur when: